15LucasAlves/15LucasAlves/README.md

 - 🌱 I’m currently learning c, c# and others laguanges on university
 - 📫 How to reach me lucasalves@sapo.pt
 - 😄 Pronouns: he/him or any other
-- ⚡ Fun fact: I can do a backflip on a snowboard.

 <!---
 15LucasAlves/15LucasAlves is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.